Localization mechanism of $q-$form field on the brane-world by coupling with gravity: Localization of Various form Fields

+So, if $\partial_z^2\chi_0(z=0)$, there is $V_0(z=0)=0$.
+This can also be observed from Eqs. (\ref{V0Sca}) and (\ref{2stDeriOriZMSca}), as the former acts as a factor of the latter.
+This relation suggests that at the origin of the extra dimension, if the negative effective potential becomes positive, the local maximum of the zero mode turns into the local minimum.
+In Fig. \ref{FigCritt2ZMEffPotSca}, the effective potential and the zero mode are plotted via numerical methods with certain values of parameters.
+It can be seen that as the parameter $t_2$ decreases, and becomes less than the critical value $t_{2\text C}$, a potential barrier will emerge at the origin of the extra dimension, giving rise to a local minimum of the zero mode.

+Additionally, for Eq. (\ref{OriZMSca}), the zero mode tends to $0^+$ as $t_2\ll0$ at position $y=0$.
+In Fig. \ref{FigZMEffPotSca}, both the effective potential and the zero mode are depicted, with lower value of parameter $t_2$.
+As shown in Fig. \ref{FigZMOriSca}, the scalar zero mode is suppressed to zero at position $z=0$, and appears localized on both sides of the origin of the extra dimension.

-Figure \ref{FigEffPotOriSca} illustrates the presence of a positive potential well located at the brane position, delineated by a positive lower boundary, and flanked by two comparatively shallower negative potential wells.
-These three potential wells are successively present along the extra dimensional coordinate.
+For the effective potential, Fig. \ref{FigEffPotOriSca} illustrates the presence of a positive potential well with a positive lower boundary at the brane position.
+This well is flanked by two comparatively shallower negative potential wells.
 The existence of negative potential wells facilitates the localization of the scalar zero mode, while the positive potential well potentially contributes to the quasi-localization of the massive KK modes.

-Concerning the positive potential well illustrated in Fig. \ref{FigEffPotOriSca}, the solutions for the resonant KK modes within it can be obtained using numerical methods.
-Figure \ref{FigResSpec-POriSca} showcases the profiles of the relative probability $P_S$ for various values of parameters $t_1$ and $t_2$, where each peak represents a resonant mode.
+Concerning the positive potential well in Fig. \ref{FigEffPotOriSca}, the solutions for the resonant KK modes can be obtained using numerical methods.
+Figure \ref{FigResSpec-POriSca} showcases the profiles of the relative probability $P_S$ for various values of parameters $t_1$ and $t_2$.
 The corresponding mass spectra alongside the effective potentials are also displayed in Fig. \ref{FigResSpec-POriSca}, while Table \ref{tableRMOriSca} lists the mass, width, and lifetime of all scalar resonant KK modes.

-Observations from Fig. \ref{FigResSpec-POriSca} and Table \ref{tableRMOriSca} indicate an increase in the number of the resonant KK modes with higher values of $t_1$ or decreasing values of $t_2$.
-Furthermore, the effective potential displayed in Fig. \ref{FigResSpec-POriSca} illustrates two negative potential wells surrounding the thick brane, resulting in the localization of the zero mode on both sides of the thick brane.
+Observations from Fig. \ref{FigResSpec-POriSca} and Table \ref{tableRMOriSca} indicate an increase in the number of the resonant KK modes with higher values of $t_1$, or decreasing values of $t_2$.
+Besides, in Fig. \ref{FigResSpec-POriSca}, the effective potential displays two negative potential wells surrounding the origin of the extra dimension, resulting in the localization of the zero mode on both sides of the origin.
 In contrast, the positive potential well situated at the brane position leads to the quasi-localization of the massive KK modes.
+Figure \ref{FigResOriSca} displays all resonant KK modes for the case of $t_1=25$ and $t_2=-3$, indicating the quasi-localization of these massive modes.